-In Week 8 you are invited to submit 1 page of your essay text to your supervisor.
-This should be written to the standard you expect to submit in your final essay, with correct grammar, punctuation, structure, and citation, and a bibliography of references used in the text.
-Your supervisor will correct this text and offer written feedback on the quality of the writing and your use of evidence.
+In Week 10 you are invited to submit a 1 page sample of your draft essay text to your supervisor, and post a copy to your moodle portfolio (for portfolio credit).
+This should be written to the technical standard you expect to submit in your final essay, with correct grammar, punctuation, structure, and citation, and a bibliography of references used in the text.
+Your supervisor will correct this text and offer written feedback on the document layout & format, citation format, and basic grammatical phrasing (if appropriate).
+Note: supervisors will not correct text for quality of writing or content.

 Using this feedback you should proceed to complete your full essay.
-The deadline for submission is Wednesday December 20th at 17.00 hours (Week 13).
+The deadline for submission is Wednesday December 18th at 17.00 hours (Week 13).
 When you have completed your manuscript, you are required to upload an electronic copy (in word .doc format) via the Turnitin 'Final Submission' portal on the BI305 Moodle Page.
 Please see the BI305 Moodle Page [Dissertation Final Submission] for guidelines.